ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - difference is that ethernet is cabled and wifi is not cabled
 - sudo apt net-tools for all the network tools such as ipconfig, ifconf
 - \- is converted to _ in parser.parse_args().<can use _ here>
+- chatgpt blends with convos, but google searches are rigid

 ## Submission